Yarrabah, Queensland: History

 In 1965, an advisory council was set up which allowed Aboriginal people to give "advice" to the Department of Aboriginal Affairs, but it had no actual power and the government continued to control all aspects of local people's lives.
 In 1979, several community members joined a union but were stood down.

 Eventually, on 27 October 1986, the community received Deed of Grant in Trust land tenure, making it subject to the Community Services (Aborigines) Act 1984, which allowed for self-governing Aboriginal Community Councils with a range of powers and controls over the land.
 With the passage of reforms in 2005, the Council became an "Aboriginal Shire" and gained the authority of a legal local government.

 Following the 2001 Cape York Justice Study findings, Yarrabah became one of many indigenous communities in Queensland to be subject to an alcohol management plan.
 Restrictions on alcohol possession commenced on 6 February 2004, with a review by 2006.
 A 2012 survey for another review showed the community was divided on easing restrictions.

 In 2002, the first Indigenous Knowledge Centres (IKCs) were developed in partnership with then Aboriginal Community and Island Councils across Queensland, with the State Library of Queensland.
 The Indigenous Knowledge Centre opened in 2015.
 The $1.9 million facility was built both for and by the people of Yarrabah, offering learning opportunities even during its construction.
-Funding for the Centre was secured in 2012 by Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships Curtis Pitt, who officially opened the Yarrabah Knowledge Centre on 19 November.
+Funding for the centre was secured in 2012 by Treasurer and Minister for Aboriginal and Torres Strait Islander Partnerships Curtis Pitt, who officially opened the Yarrabah Knowledge Centre on 19 November.
 Leeanne Enoch, Minister for Science and Innovation, was also in attendance.

 On 23 July 2007, Yarrabah hosted the Cabinet of the Queensland Government in the first ever Cabinet meeting to be held in an indigenous Australian community.

 On 1 October 2007, the Howard Coalition Government chose Yarrabah as the first recipient of what was said to be a 'landmark housing and welfare reform agreement'.

 In 2009 as part of the Local Government Reform Agenda in Queensland, the Council gained recognition as a local government council.

 Demographics

-The population of community was given to be about 630 indigenous persons in 1952.
+The population of community was estimated as 630 indigenous people in 1952.